AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

    ![The Function App's principal is selected.](media/key-vault-principal-function1.png 'Principal')

+   > **Note**: It may take a while before your managed identities appear after adding them in the previous step.
+If you cannot find this or the other identities, try refreshing the page or wait a minute or two.

 8. Expand the **Secret permissions** and check **Get** under Secret Management Operations.

    ![The Get checkbox is checked under the Secret permissions dropdown.](media/key-vault-get-secret-policy.png 'Add access policy')